Android-Device-Development/LineageOS-Releases/README.md

 ## FAQ

-1. Why are you building LineageOS 16.0 when there is an official support?

-   - I'd rather flash MIUI than to use those builds with those trees.

-2. What's different from official builds?
+1. What's different from official builds?

-   - I'm adding few things here and there that I need and which you can check in the changelogs and they are available my GitHub repos.
+   - I'm adding few things here and there that I need and which you can check in the changelogs.
+   - The builds are built with different and much better and optimized device, vendor and kernel trees.

-3. Does it support Over-the-Air updates?
+2. Does it support Over-the-Air updates?

    - Yes!

-4. Will your builds pass the root check, CTS and won't have problems with banking apps?
+3. Will your builds pass the root check, CTS and won't have problems with banking apps?

    - Yes, the builds are signed with personal keys and are using release-keys for build tag!

-5. Awesome, what can I do to switch to your builds?
+4. Awesome, what can I do to switch to your builds?

    - If coming from other ROM, back up your data and clean flash the build.
 Then just sit and enjoy!

-6. Can I dirty flash these builds, i.e. not wiping my data?
+5. Can I dirty flash these builds, i.e. not wiping my data?

    - I personally don't recommend to dirty flash between builds, but there are reports from users that it worked for them.
 I am not responsible for any data loss or malfunction if you go with this route.

-7. Please, can you include feature XYZ?
+6. Please, can you include feature XYZ?

    - No and I will never include something I don't use.
 Please don't message me or create issues that will lead to a feature requests.
 They will be ignored!

-8. Why did you close your threads at XDA and leave?

-   - Because of their greedy behaviour at making money, slow load and reponse or not loading at all and the arrogant interaction between the staff and users.
-   - More info can be found [here](https://medium.com/@mazdarider23/anti-xda-stance-16a0e1867f5b)

-9. I like your builds, how can I support you?
+7. I like your builds, how can I support you?

    - First of all, thank you so much!
 Yes, you can support me by donating to the PayPal link below.